KintaroAI/x/VARIANT_SELECTION_PLAN.md

             seed: Optional seed for deterministic selection

         Returns:
-            Selected PostVariant or None if no active variants
+            Tuple of (Selected PostVariant or None, seed used for selection)
         """
         if not schedule.template_id:
             logger.warning(f"Schedule {schedule.id} has no template_id")
-            return None
+            return None, 0

         # Fetch active variants
         variants = (